 The instructor stood facing us, hands on hips.
 “First position,” he instructed, putting his feet close together, toes facing outward.
 Easy enough.
 He guided us through a short sequence of taps forward, out, and back.
 I could do this, while making airplane noises even.
 The pianist in the corner began to play something upbeat but agreeable.
 Probably Debussy.
 We swung and tapped in time to the music.

 Our next sequence was a bit more challenging, involving not just first but also second, which appeared to be similar except that our feet were almost shoulder-width apart.
 And out and in and back and in and second and forward and out and third—or was it first?
 The woman in front of me appeared to know what she was doing.
 I dropped my eyes to her feet and felt my legs drift smoothly into autopilot.
 I realized that while my left arm stiffly clutched the barre, I was holding my right arm above my head like I was at an amusement park.
 Not right.
 I lifted my eyes to the shoulders of my neighbor the prima ballerina and relaxed my arms while my legs began to fall off track.
 This would not do either.
-I had just decided that my neighbor’s butt was a good compromise target for my eyes when we were instructed to turn the other way and repeat the same sequence on the other side.
+I had just decided that my neighbor’s butt was a good compromise when we were instructed to turn the other way and repeat the same sequence on the other side.

 Who was I going to watch now?
 Fortunately my friend also seemed to know what she was doing.
 I could not, however, drill my gaze into the ass of a platonic work buddy.
 I picked a spot on her back instead.